-French Beans: WATCHLIST Production in Guatemala has declined due to a lack of rainfall, while ongoing vessel delays continue to impact shelf life.
-In contrast, Mexico is reporting good supply levels of French Beans, with stable availability.
+French Beans: WATCHLIST Production in Guatemala remains limited due to a continued lack of rainfall, and vessel delays are further impacting shelf life.
+As a result, supply will remain extremely low through the end of the week.
+In contrast, there is a strong supply of French beans out of Mexico, helping to offset some of the regional shortfalls.

 Zucchini/Yellow Squash: Good volume and quality available shipping from all locations on Italian and Yellow from Mexico and Florida.
-Georgia should ramp up early next week and California is still a few weeks out.
+Georgia started with strong volume on all sizes earlier this week; California is still a few weeks out.